pfhawkins/hyperverses-site/source/on-hyperverses.html.md

 literature.
 Then I discovered Steve Klabnik's [Hypermedia API Reading List](http://blog.steveklabnik.com/posts/2012-02-27-hypermedia-api-reading-list).
-Which led me down enough search trails that at some point I realized I'd developed a minor obsessions.
+Which led me down enough search trails that at some point I realized I'd developed a minor obsession.
 And how better to celebrate such an obsession than by blathering about it on the internet?

 I've been keeping up with hypermedia developments via a twitter